Skip to content

 Saint Nicholas Icon, Holy Trinity Church, Halki seminary.

-This tale seems to have given rise to St. Nicholas's reputation as a gift-giver.
-In Medieval Europe, children were given gifts the night before St. Nicholas' Day, December 6, and his name has now become synonymous with Santa Claus.
+This tale seems to have given rise to St Nicholas's reputation as a gift-giver.
+In Medieval Europe, children were given gifts the night before St Nicholas' Day, December 6, and his name has now become synonymous with Santa Claus and generous gift-giving on Christmas Eve night.

 Odin

-You might be surprised to see the fearsome Norse God Odin on this list, but after looking at the below picture, his connection to Santa may not seem so far-fetched after all.
+You might be surprised to see the fearsome Norse God Odin on this list, but looking at his long white beard in the below picture, his connection to Santa may not seem so far-fetched after all.

 Odin - the origins of Santa Claus